 There are more and more perennials that have only recently been bred to re-bloom.
-Among them are several varieties of Daylilies and Iris.
+Among them are several varieties of Daylilies and Iris and now Lilac.
 But do they really re-bloom?
 That depends...

 There are many relatively new re-blooming plants that will reliably reward most gardeners with repeated blooming.
 Double Knock Out roses and Endless Summer Hydrangea re-bloom pretty reliably without special care.
 Removing faded blooms and fertilizing as directed will encourage the re-blooming.
 Many perennials re-bloom over a certain period without assistance, but typically do not bloom through the entire growing season.
 Some perennials, such as Salvia and Coreopsis need more encouragement to re-bloom reliably.
 Simply shearing the flower stalks back will do the trick.
 Annual flowers in general do the best job of continuously re-blooming with no help whatsoever.

 Perennials and shrubs that traditionally only bloom in spring now have some new hybrid varieties that will bloom again under the right conditions and with the right care.